Jelly-RDF/pyjelly/docs/getting-started.md

 ### Serializing a stream of graphs

-If you have a generator object containing data/graphs (ex. loaded through a stream), you can easily write it into the `.jelly` format, like in the example given in:
+If you have a generator object containing graphs, you can easily serialize it into the Jelly format, like in the following example:

-{{ code_example('rdflib/06_serialize_iterator.py')}}
+{{ code_example('rdflib/06_serialize_grouped.py')}}

-In general, loading graphs through a stream allows for easier splits given by some logic (e.g., you can manually group each graph by date), which may be useful for future tasks, while also preserving internal structure of each graph.
+This approach allows for transmitting logically grouped data, preserving their original division.
+For more precise control over frame serialization you can use [lower-level API](api.md)

 ### File extension support